OpenCdsi/opencdsi.github.io/_posts/2022-11-30-on-pictures.md

 but more akin to an architechtural sketch.
 To be more than that it needs pictures.

 I took the **Figure 6.1 Evaluation Process Model** and unrolled it into a flow chart.
-Enlightenment come in many forms.
+Enlightenment comes in many forms.

 ![Fig 6.1 Flowchart](/assets/evaluation-process-model.png)
 ### Resources